jon-wong-sutd/git-lessons/git-lesson.md

 {% endhighlight %}

 <div class="side-note" markdown="1">
 Your text editor may insert a 4th line --- a blank line --- at the end of `story.txt`.
-The historical reasons for that stem from [C Standards for non-empty files](http://c0x.coding-guidelines.com/5.1.1.2.html#123), from [Posix's definition of *Line*](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap03.html#tag_03_206), and various other sources related to *software's ability to process instructions in text files* (our `story.txt` is a story, not computer instructions).
-In this Git lesson, we don't care about any of that.
+The historical reasons for that stem from [C Standards for non-empty files](http://c0x.coding-guidelines.com/5.1.1.2.html#123), from [Posix's definition of *Line*](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap03.html#tag_03_206), and various other sources related to *software's ability to process instructions in text files*.
+In this Git lesson, we don't care about any of that; our `story.txt` is a story, not computer instructions.
 Just be consistent in the way you write your files, ending new-line or no.
 </div>

 <div class="tip">